Job Kurian

 Job Kurian (born 29 July 1982) is an Indian singer and composer who works in both indie music and in Malayalam films.
 He won the South Indian International Movie Award for Best Male Playback Singer in Malayalam in 2023.

 Early life and education

-Job Kurian was born in Vattiyoorkavu, Kerala.
+Job Kurian was born in Vattiyoorkavu, Thiruvananthapuram, Kerala, and hails from Alappuzha (Alleppey).
 He attended St. Shantal, Christ Nagar, and Bhavan's Senior Secondary School, Kodunganoor for schooling.
 Prithviraj Sukumaran was his schoolmate at Bhavan's.
 He pursued his B.Tech. at Malanad College of Engineering, Karnataka.

+He developed an interest in music from an early age and was influenced by a variety of musical traditions, including folk, contemporary and world music.
+Over the years, he established himself as both a playback singer in Malayalam cinema and an independent musician, known for blending multiple musical styles while maintaining a distinctive vocal identity.

 Personal life

 Job married Athira on 10 November 2012 at St. Joseph's Church in Thiruvananthapuram.
 The couple has two sons, with the first born on 25 April 2014.

 Career

-In 2006, Job participated in the television reality show Super Star, aired on Amrita TV, and became the runner-up.
-He made his debut as a playback singer in the 2007 film Goal.
-With the album Thaalam, he made his debut as a composer, alongside Charan and Yakzan.
-In 2015, he debuted as a film composer in Rasam.
-He started a music project in 2017 called Hope Project, which consisted of four tracks.
-Job has been featured along with bands like Avial and Shankar Tucker Band.
+Job Kurian first came into public recognition in 2006 after emerging as the runner-up in the reality music competition Super Star, aired on Amrita TV.
+The platform introduced him to a wider audience and marked the beginning of his professional music career.